-This idli-dosa batter recipe is extremely reliable method of making authentic and traditional homemade dosa and idli.
-Ther perfect idli dosa batter proportion is four is to one ratio.
+This idli-dosa batter recipe is an extremely reliable method of making authentic and traditional homemade dosa and idli.
+Ther perfect idli dosa batter ratio is four is to one ratio.

 The process of making the idli dosa batter is simple but a lengthy process.
 If proper care and attention were given, you can make fluffy and spongy idly every time.
 Which is locally called as 'dosa maavu' in Tamil.